dyadav007008/30-Days-of-Python/Day-2.md

 - With A[:], we are creating a new object, and this new object is assigned to B; here, any changes in list A would not affect list B anymore.

+## Tuples

+- Tuples are ordered sequence of mixed data type.
+- Tuples allows duplicate values.
+- Tuples are similar to lists in almost of their functionalities, but there is one significant difference in both the data structures lists are mutable and tuples are not.
+- Tuples are written as commans separated within paranthesis.

+Syntax:
+mytuple = ("apple", "banana", "cherry")